jdc-cunningham/cross-platform-app/DEVNOTES.md

 I'm going to switch to my desktop to develop the keyboard faster since it has a bigger screen TRAITOR!!!

+4:45 PM

+ehh... feeling bored, lazy

+I got the keyboard done though so it can be pulled in/fire off the keys

+I might have to actually map it to keyboard events

 ---

 06/16/2023